Welcome Pack

 Ensure all your child’s clothes and shoes are clearly marked with their name to help us help your children recognise their own belongings.

-We go outside in all weathers, so we ask you to provide wellies, waterproof coats, waterproof trousers, hats and gloves.
+We go outside in all weathers, so we ask you to provide named wellies, waterproof coats, waterproof trousers, hats and gloves.

-In the summer term we ask that your child is covered in ALL DAY sun cream and has a wide brim hat.
+In the summer term we ask that your child is covered in ALL DAY sun cream and has a named wide brim hat.

 Please bring a photo of your child’s family or special people for our special board.